 Brussels sprouts can be infested with insects and cannot be properly inspected while keeping the sprouts intact.
 Therefore, Brussels sprouts are not recommended.

 CABBAGE

 Green, Red or Napa Cabbage:

-Cabbage has a waxy texture; therefore, thrips slide off of cabbage more easily than they slide off of other vegetables.
-The first few leaves of each head should be removed and discarded.
-The rest of the leaves should be completely taken apart and checked with the THRIP CLOTH METHOD (see above).
 Although the head of cabbage may seem extremely tight and unlikely for insects to exist, the cabbage actually grows 'open'.
 Only later does it 'close', trapping insects inside!